MinaProtocol/mina/rfcs/0051-hard-fork-package-generation.md

 In order to control the data flow and parallelization of generating the hard fork package, we utilize the Buildkite CI platform, which has great support for specifying arbitrary jobs and dependencies between jobs, and these jobs can be scheduled onto Builkite agents that can have any resources we need available (such as a certain number of CPU cores or a certain amount of RAM).

-By settup up the hard fork package generation pipeline to have a simple ledger data input, we can utilize the pipeline for generating hard fork test packages from custom ledgers, and for generating release hard fork packages for both planned and unplanned from historical ledgers.
+By setting up the hard fork package generation pipeline to have a simple ledger data input, we can utilize the pipeline for generating hard fork test packages from custom ledgers, and for generating release hard fork packages for both planned and unplanned from historical ledgers.

 ## Terms